Starting Decarbonising the Most Expensive Sector Makes Economic Sense

 climate adaptation decarbonising

-Like all things in life, achieving significant success will require us to choose the best path – one that may not be easiest or the cheapest but often requires considerable effort and investment.
+Like all things in life, achieving significant success will require us to choose the best path, which may not be the easiest or cheapest but often requires considerable effort and investment.

-Starting early and spreading the investment over time can be more economical in the long run than starting late with a little time left, making the investment costlier and more difficult to reach the desired goal.
+Starting early and spreading the investment over time can be more economical in the long run than starting late with little time left, which makes the investment costlier and makes it more difficult to reach the desired goal.

-The above statement also applies to reaching zero emissions targets or decarbonise high-emitting sectors.
+The above statement also applies to reaching zero emissions targets or decarbonising high-emitting sectors.

-While this recommendation appeals to common sense, the result is “unrealistic” and not the most cost-effective solution, according to the authors.
+While this recommendation appeals to common sense, the authors say it is “unrealistic” and not the most cost-effective solution.

-They also pointed out the MACCs model “do not convey information on the time dimension – that is, how long it takes to implement a measure, and how the cost depends on the time it takes to implement a measure.”
+They also pointed out that the MACCs model “does not convey information on the time dimension—that is, how long it takes to implement a measure, and how the cost depends on the time it takes to implement a measure.”

 Hallegate (2021), one of the authors, explains, “Assuming we need zero-energy (fully electrified) buildings in 2050, it’s obvious that regardless of the cost, it would be crazy to get started in 2040: retrofitting the whole building stock in 10 years would be much more expensive than doing it in 30 years”.

-The shortcoming of the traditional model to efficiently reduce emissions allowed the authors to use a new model that treats emissions reductions as an investment with long term consequences.
-Using economists ‘adjustment cost’ calculations, they have demonstrated that “Low-carbon investments are more expensive if they are rushed than if they are smoothed over time”.
+The traditional model’s inability to efficiently reduce emissions allowed the authors to use a new model that treats emissions reductions as investments with long-term consequences.
+Using economists ‘adjustment cost calculations, they have demonstrated that “Low-carbon investments are more expensive if they are rushed than if they are smoothed over time.”

 • “First, policymakers need to consider a long-term objective consistent with the Paris Agreement, such as reducing emissions by 50% by 2050.